SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

 #### Add these functions to your environment

-1. Copy the `gitlab/` directory and its contents to a safe place on your system.
+1. Copy this `gitlab/` directory and its contents to a safe place on your system.
     I personally, have a `~/.functions/` folder for such files and directories.
     So I've got a `~/.functions/gitlab/` folder with all these files.
 1. Copy the [fzf_wrapper.sh](../fzf_wrapper.sh) file to either the same directory as the `gitlab/` directory, or into the `gitlab/` directory itself.
+    If you already have the fzf_wrapper function in your environment, you do not need to do this.
 1. Copy the [curl_link_header.sh](../curl_link_header.sh) file to either the same directory as the `gitlab/` directory, or into the `gitlab/` directory itself.
+    If you already have the curl_link_header function in your environment, you do not need to do this.
 1. In your environment setup file (e.g. `.bash_profile`), add a line to source the `gitlab-setup.sh` file.
     For example, in mine, I have this line:
     ```bash